Junaidkhan1485786/pyttsx3_intro_part/README.md

-Voice Control: You can change the voice to male or female, depending on the voices installed on your system. voices = engine.getProperty('voices') engine.setProperty('voice', voices[1].id)  # Set to female voice (usually index 1)
+Voice Control: You can change the voice to male or female, depending on the voices installed on your system. voices = engine.getProperty('voices') engine.setProperty('voice', voices[1].id)  # Set to female voice (usually index 1) Adjustable Speech Rate: The speed of the speech can be modified using the setProperty method.

+Volume Control: The volume of the speech can also be adjusted.

+Events: You can attach event listeners to get callbacks when the speech starts, ends, or encounters an error.